MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-add.md

 - **Specify return codes to indicate post-installation behavior**: Add the return codes that are used to specify either app installation retry behavior or post-installation behavior.
 Return code entries are added by default during app creation.
 However, you can add more return codes or change existing return codes.
     1. In the **Code type** column, set the **Code type** to one of the following:
         - **Failed**: The return value that indicates an app installation failure.
-        - **Hard reboot**: The hard reboot return code does not allow the next Win32 app to be installed on the client without reboot.
+        - **Hard reboot**: The hard reboot return code doesn't allow the next Win32 app to be installed on the client without reboot.
         - **Soft reboot**: The soft reboot return code allows the next Win32 app to be installed without requiring a client reboot.
 Reboot is necessary to complete installation of the current application.
         - **Retry**: The retry return code agent will attempt to install the app three times.
 It will wait for five minutes between each attempt.
         - **Success**: The return value that indicates the app was successfully installed.